DavidWeiss2/windows-Credential-Provider-library/README.md

 # windows-Credential-Provider-library
 This repository will be updated with all the examples and links that I can find with relevant knowledge &amp; information about CP in MS Windows 7 up to version 10.
 ### v0.1.2
-# Fast Brief
+# Fast brief
+Credential providers are the primary mechanism for user authentication—they currently are the only method for users to prove their identity which is required for logon and other system authentication scenarios.
+With Windows 10 and the introduction of Microsoft Passport, credential providers are more important than ever; they will be used for authentication into apps, websites, and more. currently after you you can provide an authentication option for windows Logon-the login screen in the Image below. or a credential picker UI.

 ![](https://github.com/DavidWeiss2/windows-Credential-Provider-library/blob/master/Login%20Screen.jpg)
-- Left down is the "Tile" every user in MS Windows 10 have one, and a CP can a tile too.
+- Left down is the "Tile" every user in MS Windows 10 have one, and a CP can have a tile too.
-- middle down is the "Credential-Providers" icons list. a user can select only one at a time.
+- Middle down is the "Credential-Providers" icons list. a user can select only one at a time. the fields shown are depended on this.
-- the center middle is the provider field - this time a password field.
+- The center middle is the provider field/s - this time a password field.
-- the "I forgot my PIN" will be shown only for providers that support change password scenario.
+- The "I forgot my PIN" will be shown only for providers that support change password scenario. the text can be selected.
-- the title below that will be shown if there are other available CP in this tile.
+- The title below that will be shown if there are other available CP in this tile.
 # Links to CP Technical Reference, guides, and articles
 - [Dan Griffin - Create Custom Login Experiences With Credential Providers For Windows Vista](Dan%20Griffin%20-%20Create%20Custom%20Login%20Experiences%20With%20Credential%20Providers%20For%20Windows%20Vista.pdf)
 - [Alun Jones - Starting to build your own Credential Provider](https://blogs.msmvps.com/alunj/2011/02/21/starting-to-build-your-own-credential-provider/)